A Jackknifed Truck Law Firm With a Powerful Reputation

 Sometimes the jackknife accident is caused by a factor, such as another person or vehicle that enters the trucker’s path suddenly, which that trucker has no control over.
 For instance, although it’s generally safer to lock the steering axle brake, the driver may choose to lock the drive wheels and jackknife the truck to avoid hitting another car or something that suddenly enters the truck’s path.
 Sometimes a jackknife accident is caused by poor road conditions, which the driver was unaware he would be encountering.

 Sometimes more than one party is liable, and in accidents, there’s often more than one factor contributing to the disaster.
 For instance, if a trucker is not properly trained and is also texting while driving, both the trucking company and the driver would be liable for damages when an accident occurs.
-Frequently, jackknifing is due to a negligent action on the part of the driver, the trucking company, the parts manufacturer or whatever government entity is responsible for safe road conditions.
+Frequently, jackknifing is due to a negligent action on the part of the driver, the trucking company, the manufacturer of the parts, or whatever government entity is responsible for safe road conditions.

 When the trucker or trucking company’s insurance carrier is notified of the truck accident, they will send a skilled team of accident scene investigators out.
 However, you should not rely on the insurance company to share an accurate assessment of who was responsible.
 They want to pay you as little money as possible.
 In order to find out what caused your jackknife truck accident, you will need to hire an experienced truck accident law firm to investigate.